kumo-earth/kumo-protocol/packages/contracts/test-report.md

 $ hardhat test

-  Contract: Access Control: Liquity functions with the caller restricted to Liquity contract(s)
+  Contract: Access Control: Kumo functions with the caller restricted to Kumo contract(s)
     BorrowerOperations
       ✓ moveETHGainToTrove(): reverts when called by an account that is not StabilityPool TroveManager